Mithunjack/Mithunjack/README.md

 - 🏛️ Education: Completed my Master's Degree in Computer Science(Data Science and Machine Learning) at [Christian-Albrecht University of Kiel, Germany](https://www.uni-kiel.de/de/).
-- ⛑️ Work: Currently employed as a Machine Learning Engineer at [DigitalTwin Techonology GmbH](https://www.digitaltwin.technology/).
+- ⛑️ Profession: Currently employed as a Machine Learning Engineer at [DigitalTwin Techonology GmbH](https://www.digitaltwin.technology/).
 - 🎭 Who am I: I'm a super friendly guy who loves doing what he enjoys!!
 Definitely not just a nerdy CS guy.
 I enjoy playing Table Tennis 🏓, Basketball 🏀, and Football ⚽, Cycling 🚴.
 What best represents me is meeting new people and chatting with them for hours!
 - ♨️ Portfolio: [Mithun Das](https://www.linkedin.com/in/mithun-das-2a179614a/)